hawley-jeffrey-bah/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-school-breakfast-program-ee15542e.md

       household application for school meal benefits with an automated data match against existing household income records.'
     Mitigation_Strategy: atp4_1
+  - Action_Taken: Planned
+    Completion_Date: FY2025
+    Description_Action_Taken: The Food and Nutrition Service (FNS) will provide guidance and technical assistance to those states and local education agencies (LEA) that are interested in choosing or have already chosen to take advantage of the newly lowered the minimum Identified Student Percentage (ISP) that expands access to the Community Eligibility Provision (CEP).
+Lowering the minimum ISP gives states and LEAs greater flexibility to offer no-cost meals to all enrolled students.
+Electing CEP is a voluntary decision made by LEAs based on their unique student populations, and FNS understands that lowering the minimum ISP will result in more schools being eligible for CEP.
+However, it is essential to ensure financial viability for newly eligible schools electing CEP at lower ISPs.
+FNS's guidance and technical assistance will help LEA decisionmakers consider student nutrition, educational, administrative, and financial factors prior to electing CEP.
+FNS will provide technical assistance to State agencies and coordinate with Centers for Medicare & Medicaid Services when needed to help ensure their readiness to conduct successful, accurate projects, and understand reporting requirements.
+Communication with State agencies will continue through implementation and early period of matching activities.
+    Mitigation_Strategy: app3_1
   Confidence_Level: There is no confidence level associated with the estimate
   End_Date: 06/2018
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false